SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Tutorials/DisValidatorContribution.md

      Use `Param`.

    - **Namespace:** Define the "path" of the tag/attribute.
-If it is a new namespace, use the *Add new Namespace...* button.
+If it is a new namespace, use the *Add new Namespace* button.

      In this exercise, the correctness of the *Display* tag is checked.
 A new namespace for *Protocol.Params.Param.Display.Decimals* should be added.